totumonline/totum-mit-docker/FULL_CONFIG_ON_CLEAR_UBUNTU.md

-### Create a user and go to it
+### Create a user and log in to it

-Add the user totum and add container workgroups and assign the user these groups, as well as sudo and docker (enter the password for this user, remember the password):
+Add the user `totum` and add the container workgroups and assign to the user those groups as well as `sudo` and `docker` (enter the password for this user, remember the password):

 ```
 useradd -s /bin/bash -m totum && groupadd -g 201608 totum_d && groupadd -g 201609 totum_c && usermod -aG 201608 totum  && usermod -aG 201609 totum && usermod -aG sudo totum && usermod -aG docker totum && passwd totum && su totum